AppalachiaInteractive/com.appalachia.legal/legal/PrivacyPolicy.md

 ## Privacy Policy

-*The most recent version of this document can be found [`here`](https://appalachiainteractive.com/legal/privacy-policy).*
+*The most recent version of this document can be found [here](https://appalachiainteractive.com/legal/privacy-policy).*

-This document contains types of information that is collected and recorded by Appalachia Interactive, accessible from [`https://appalachiainteractive.com`](https://appalachiainteractive.com), and how we use that information.
+This document contains types of information that is collected and recorded by Appalachia Interactive, accessible from [https://appalachiainteractive.com](https://appalachiainteractive.com), and how we use that information.

-If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us at `privacy@AppalachiaInteractive.com`.
+If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us at `privacy@appalachiainteractive.com`.

+### Consent

+By using our website, you hereby consent to our Privacy Policy and agree to its terms.
+Don't worry, there's nothing scary in here.

+### What this policy covers

 This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in Appalachia Interactive.
 This policy is not applicable to any information collected offline or via channels other than this website.

+### What this policy does *not* cover

+#### Third Parties

+Appalachia Interactive's Privacy Policy does not apply to other websites - even if they are linked to, or their content is embedded, here.
+Thus, we are advising you to consult the respective Privacy Policies of these third-party servers for more detailed information.
+It may include their practices and instructions about how to opt-out of certain options.
+Where possible, we have limited your exposure to this kind of data collection.

+If you click a link and it takes you to an external website, this Privacy Policy does not apply there.

+#### Advertisers

+Appalachia Interactive does not show ads, and so your data is never sent to a third party advertiser.  *Whew!*

+#### A note for Wordpress.com users

+The Appalachia Interactive website is built on, and hosted by, Wordpress.com.
+If you are a Wordpress.com user and you visit this site while logged in, be aware that you Wordpress.com may collect data that is unknown to us, and not described in or covered by this Privacy Policy.
+Please review their Privacy Policy at [automattic.com](https://automattic.com/privacy/).

-### Consent
+### What we do

-By using our website, you hereby consent to our Privacy Policy and agree to its terms.
+We collect some information when you visit our website.
+The reasons why, and what we collect, are detailed below.

+#### Why we collect information

+We use the information we collect in various ways, including to:

+- Understand and analyze the traffic and usage patterns of our website.
+- Communicate with you, either directly or through one of our partners, including for customer service, to provide you with updates and other information relating to the website, and for marketing and promotional purposes.
+- Send you emails, if you have requested so or initiated communication.
+- Find and prevent fraud...hopefully.
+- Optimize performance, because we are nerds who like to optimize and we need performance data to do that.

-### Information we collect
+#### What we collect

 The personal information that you are asked to provide, and the reasons why you are asked to provide it, will be made clear to you at the point we ask you to provide your personal information.